-The week to Tuesday’s close saw the new quarter get off to a strong start, with UK FTSE 100 Index gain 0.5%, the Euronext 100 Index 2.6% and the US S&P 500 Index 3.0%.
+The week to Tuesday’s close saw the new quarter get off to a strong start, with UK top 100 companies index gain 0.5%, the Euronext 100 Index 2.6% and the US S&P 500 Index 3.0%.
 Once again the US was led higher by the technology-heavy NASDAQ Composite Index, which rose 4.8%.
 Markets with less technology exposure fared worse, with the US S&P MidCap Index returning just 0.2%.

 The continuation of the rally into the new quarter is a strong positive signal though it remains largely founded on trust that sales and profits will recover in line with expectations that are quite ambitious.